 The Palm Springs Friends of Philharmonic’s involvement in the desert community extends beyond the six performances each season.
 Part of our mission is to promote education and classical music for the children of the Coachella Valley.
 Scholarships started in 1975 with students auditioning for cash awards.
 We partially financed a talented cellist, a graduate of Julliard for several years.
 We sponsored a Music Mobile that toured various schools with musical instruments for the students to see and hold.
 Instruments were played and their use in a symphony orchestra was explained.
 Our next move was to underwrite the top audition winners sending them to Idyllwild Arts Summer Program, which is now an annual event.
 Idyllwild School of Arts joins the Palm Springs Friends in awarding two weeks summer school for piano, winds, strings, brass, and percussion.
 This program is available to music students in the Coachella Valley and as a result, many Coachella Valley students have attended the Idyllwild Arts Summer Program.
 Many of the recipients who studied at the Idyllwild Arts Summer Program have gone on to college to major in music.

 This season the Friends will match scholarships for approximately 25 outstanding music students.
-We wish them a productive and enjoyable time at Idyllwild’s 2017 Summer Arts Music Program.
+We wish them a productive and enjoyable time at Idyllwild’s 2018 Summer Arts Music Program.
+In 2018, the Friends expanded the scholarship program to include other S. California Summer Music and strings (Academies).

 Youth Activities again this season, in partnership with the McCallum Theatre Institute, will be presentations of the “Field Trip Series” for school age children performed at the McCallum Theater starting in November and ending in April.
 The arts education programs of the McCallum Theatre Institute touch and help shape the lives of thousands of school children and teachers throughout the Coachella Valley.
 Activities of the Institute encourage young people to deepen their understanding of themselves and the world, by experiencing live performing works of art and learning from professional artists in workshops and in the classroom.
 This will be the Friend’s eighth year supporting this vital outreach to valley students.